alpakido/wined3d-diablo/README.md

 Run `nix-build -A <target>` inside this repo's directory, where target can be one of: `stable`, `development`, `staging`.

-After the build is completed, `result` symlink will point to the patched DLL.
+Once the build is completed, `./result/dlls` will contain the patched DLL.

 If you want a DLL for macOS, that's the only option at the moment.